By University of Queensland, Winnifred Louis

 A video series from the Social Change Lab at the University of Queensland explores how to use learnings from psychology to create social change.
-Click on the episode links to view each video.

 In Episode 1, we present and call into question the information deficit approach to creating change (people don’t act because they are missing key facts) and the moron approach (people don’t act because they’re selfish, corrupt, and ignorant).
 We present and focus in on the idea of the trust deficit: people don’t act because they trust different people than we do – they trust others who are saying there’s no need to act now in this way.
 If we think about needing to build trust, it changes how we approach communication for change.